AbhinavKRN/Model-Training-ppe-detection/README.md

-Here's a sample `README.md` file that you can include in your project.
-This file outlines the steps necessary to set up and run the project.

----

 # Syook Object Detection Project

 This project involves training object detection models for detecting persons and PPE (Personal Protective Equipment) using YOLOv8.
 The project includes scripts for converting annotations, training models, and performing inference.